Position Information The Sonoma County Sheriff's Office seeks experienced Correctional Deputies.

-- Completed one year of work experience as a Correctional Deputy I or equivalent
+To be considered for this position you must have completed one year of work experience as a Correctional Deputy I or equivalent AND

 - An annual Staff Development/Wellness Benefit allowance up to $850

-- Bilingual premium pay of $1.15 cents per hour in addition to the hourly pay rate for bilingual assignments
+- Premium pay of $1.15/hour for basic bilingual and $1.50/hour for fluent bilingual, in addition to the hourly pay rate, for bilingual assignments

 - Premium pay for specialty assignments, ranging from 2.5% to 10.0%